moby/moby/man/docker-daemon.8.md

 **--userland-proxy**=*true*|*false*
     Rely on a userland proxy implementation for inter-container and outside-to-container loopback communications.
 Default is true.

+**--untrusted-pull**=*true*|*false*
+  Pull images from remote repositories without using the notary to verify their authenticity.
+Default is true.
+If set to false, uses the notary set by the DOCKER_CONTENT_TRUST_SERVER environment variable, or if not specified, assumes that each registry has a collocated notary.

 # STORAGE DRIVER OPTIONS